kepkaklaudia/task-list-redux/README.md

 On the right of the task, you'll see a red square with a trash can icon 🗑.
 After clicking it, the corresponding task will be deleted.

+After adding a task, two buttons "Ukryj ukończone" and "Ukończ wszystkie" will appear on the right side of the section.

+When you have any completed tasks in your list, you can hide them with the first button.
+The button will change its name to "Pokaż ukończone" - when you click it again, all your completed tasks will be shown again.

+You can use the second button to complete all your quests.
+When all tasks are completed, this button is inactive.

 ## Responsive version
 When you are in mobile/tablet mode (maximum width of screen: 550px) you can notice some changes.